 #3 – Powder Coating

 For bright, long-lasting colors with high UV resistance, many product designers will choose powder coating.
-For this process, aluminum extrusions are cleaned and prepped, then sprayed using an electrostatic gun to apply dry paint powder to the aluminum surface.
-After this, the powder-coated aluminum extrusions are baked to melt and cure the coating into an even finish.
+For this process, aluminum parts are cleaned and prepped, then sprayed using an electrostatic gun to apply dry paint powder to the aluminum surface.
+After this, the powder-coated aluminum parts are baked to melt and cure the coating into an even finish.

 Powder coatings are not as hard and durable as anodized aluminum, but they provide an exceptional appearance and great corrosion resistance as long as the coating remains intact.
 The powder coating process is also considered more environmentally friendly than liquid painting, which uses solvents containing volatile organic compounds (VOCs).